dreadl0ck/cryptoutils/README.md

 # cryptoutils

-cryptoutils is a go library that provides functions for encryption, hashing and securely reading passwords from stdin.
+cryptoutils is a go library that provides functions for en-/decryption with the NaCl toolkit, hashing, integer conversion and securely reading passwords from stdin.

 ## Library